hlc1209/M202ACourseProject/index.md

 While this article demonstrates the basic feasibility of our project, the plan for our project goes beyond the level demonstrated in this article.

+In this article, the described the Raspberry Pi 3 which comes with 1GB RAM and 1.2 GHz main clock speed, we are aiming to reproduce a system with similar performance using Arduino Nano 33 BLE Sense which has only 256KB RAM and 64 MHz main clock speed.
+In this paper, authors were able to achieve an accuracy of 93.4% with a response time of 21.9 ms. Such high performance in both accuracy and response time is at the cost of a more expensive and power-consuming device.
+However, we notice that the machine learning models implemented in Raspberry Pi 3 are not optimized using any of the emerging model compression techniques such as pruning and quantization.
+Therefore, it is feasible to achieve similar performance on a less power device with a much more compressed model with reasonable cost in accuracy and response time.

 ### Character recognition

 ### Hardware